AVEX41/ScoreForge/README.md

 ## Idea
 - Single page application
 - user login and get a "dashboard"
-- track the progress of score - specialized for shooting-score
+- track the progress of score -> specialized for shooting-score

 #### dashboard
-- shows all the performance-trackers.
+- shows all the performance-trackers. (scoreTables)
 - shows one favourite.
 - own widget that shows change in score.